-- 266 young people aged 16 to 24 joined the inaugural PuSh Youth Passport program, allowing them to see select performances for only $5 ticket.
+- 266 young people aged 16 to 24 joined the inaugural PuSh Youth Passport program, allowing them to see select performances for $5 a ticket.

 - 375 tickets were given out to community groups through the Accessible PuSh program to attend performances for free.